 Why Do You Need to Concern Yourself with Property Laws?

-There are a number of reasons why you need to concern yourself with knowing about local property laws.
+There are a number of reasons why you need to concern yourself with knowledge about local property laws.
 These reasons may include, but are not limited to, the following:

 You Will Need to Research Exactly Where Your Property Boundaries Lie